RobMUstc/Take-Home-Challenge/README.md

 In this task, I aimed to achieve these objectives:

-- Select an appropriate ML for the problem
+- Select an appropriate ML model for the problem
 - Follow ML best practices (e.g. appropriate data preparation, extracting meaningful features, proper model evaluation)
 - Deliver a reasonable baseline solution given a four hour development time constraint
 - Document and communicate my workflow clearly and concisely